dhruvsirohi1/python_ball_track/README.md

 This is an implementation of a simple Client-Server module that can be used in calibration of various camera based systems.

-AIORTC library is utilized for establishing netword protocol(TCP).
+AIORTC library is utilized for establishing network protocol(TCP).
 Exclusively uses a RTCDataChannel for bi-didectional transfer of frames as 2-d arrays wrapped by pickle.

 #### Folder Contents: